 Set the Ipv4 Address to the IP address of the private endpoint.

-Once your BYOC environment is ready, you can create a BYOC index in the Pinecone console or via the Pinecone API.
-Pinecone SDKs do not yet support BYOC index creation.
+Once your BYOC environment is ready, you can create a BYOC index in the Pinecone console or via Pinecone API or Python SDK.

-To create a BYOC index via the API, set the X-Pinecone-API-Version
+To create a BYOC index, set the spec

 parameter to the environment name provided to you during onboarding, for example: